-Α. For purposes of this Proxy Statement, "independent" and "independence" have the meanings set forth under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the rules and regulations adopted thereunder by the Securities and Exchange Commission (the "SEC"), the corporate governance listing standards of the NYSE, and the Company's Corporate Governance Guidelines, all as in effect from time to time.
+A. For purposes of this Proxy Statement, "independent" and "independence" have the meanings set forth under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the rules and regulations adopted thereunder by the SEC, the corporate governance listing standards of the NYSE, and the Company's Corporate Governance Guidelines, all as in effect from time to time.
 A Director will not qualify as independent unless the Board affirmatively determines that the Director has no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company).
 In addition, in accordance with the corporate governance listing standards of the NYSE, the Company will also apply the following standards in determining whether a Director is independent:

 - A Director who is an employee of the Company, or whose immediate family member serves as one of the Company's executive officers, may not be deemed independent until three years after the end of such employment relationship. - A Director who receives, or whose immediate family member receives, more than \$120,000 per year in direct compensation from the Company, other than Board and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service), may not be deemed independent until three years after he or she ceases to receive more than \$120,000 per year in such compensation.
-Compensation received by a director for former service as an interim Chairman or Chief Executive Officer or other executive officer or compensation received by an immediate family member for service as one of the Company's non-executive employees will not be considered in determining independence under this test. - A Director who is a partner or employee of a firm that is the Company's internal or external auditor or whose immediate family member is a partner of such a firm or is a current employee of such a firm and personally
+Compensation received by a director for former service as an interim Chairman or Chief Executive Officer or other executive officer or compensation received by an immediate family member for service as one of the Company's non-executive employees will not be considered in determining independence under this test.